LimePay/docs/Getting-Started.md

 ### 2. Create User

 The creation of organization is performed by LimePay's support and it is part of the onboarding process.
 ___

-Once you have a registered Organization and user, you could proceed with the integration.

 ### 3. Create API User

-The API user is a pair of `API Key` and `secret` that is used for authentication.
-In order for you to create `API User` you will need your `user` credentials.

-For more information on how to get API credentials, see the `API Users` resource in the `API Documentation`
+The creation of API Credentials is performed by LimePay's support and it is part of the onboarding process.
 ___

 ### 4. Create Vendor

-The next step is to create a vendor which is used to register you in our Payment provider for processing the card payments.

-For more information on how to create vendor, see the `Vendors` resource in the `API Documentation`
+The creation of Vendor is performed by LimePay's support and it is part of the onboarding process.
 ___

 ### 5. Create Shopper

 Whenever you are charging a new user, you must register him as a shopper in LimePay.
 Once registered you do not need to register him again for every charge after that.
-If the user is a already registered and you have already charged him you do not need to register him as a shopper in LimePay.
+If the user is already registered/created you do not need to register him again.
 **Important** to notice is that whenever you are creating a shopper you provide the `walletAddress`.
 This address will be then funded whenever you are creating Payments for that specific shopper.
 **The shopper's wallet address should be the same as the one who signs transactions.
 If this is not the case, the payment will `fail`.**